erysdren/LuaROTT/README.md

 ## Planned

 - [x] :bangbang: Campaign selection menu
+- [ ] :bangbang: Move engine shareware changes from build-time to runtime
 - [ ] :bangbang: Support for ROTT:LE level files
 - [ ] :bangbang: Scrolling and history for the developer console
 - [ ] More commands and cvars for the developer console